pdxgx/neoepiscope/README.md

 ```-i, --isolate```                   isolate mutations - disables phasing of mutations which share a haplotype

-Using the `--build` option requires use of our downloader script to procure and index the required reference files for hg19 and/or GRCh38.
+Using the `--build` option requires use of our download functionality to procure and index the required reference files for hg19 and/or GRCh38.
 If using an alternate genome build, you will need to download your own bowtie index and GTF files for that build and use the `neoepiscope index` mode to prepare them for use with the `--dicts` and `--bowtie-index` options.

 Haplotype information should be included using ```-c /path/to/haplotype/file```.
-This in the form of HapCUT2 output, generated either from your somatic VCF or a merged germline/somatic VCF made with our ```neoepiscope merge``` mode.
+This in the form of HapCUT2 output, generated either from your somatic VCF or a merged germline/somatic VCF made with our ```neoepiscope merge``` functionality.
+The HapCUT2 output should be adjusted using our ```neoepiscope prep``` functionality to ensure that mutations that lack phasing data are still included in analysis.

 If you wish to extract variant allele frequency information from your VCF to be output with relevant epitopes, include the path to the VCF you used to create your haplotype information using ```-v /path/to/VCF```.

 The default kmer size for neoepitope enumeration is 8-11 amino acids, but a custom range can be specified using the ```--kmer-size``` argument with the minimum and maximum epitope size separated by commas (e.g. ```--kmer-size 8,20``` to get epitopes ranging from 8 to 20 amino acids in length).

 For affinity prediction, `neoepiscope` supports predictions from `mhcflurry` [v1](https://github.com/openvax/mhcflurry), `mhcnuggets` [v2](https://github.com/KarchinLab/mhcnuggets-2.0), `netMHCpan` version [v3](http://www.cbs.dtu.dk/cgi-bin/sw_request?netMHCpan+3.0) or [v4](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan), and `netMHCIIpan` [v3](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCIIpan).
 When installing our software with `pip`, `mhcflurry` and `mhcnuggets` are automatically installed or updated.
-Optional integration of `netMHCpan` or `netMHCIIpan` must be done from your own installation of these softwares using our downloader script (see "Installing neoepiscope" above).
+Optional integration of `netMHCpan` or `netMHCIIpan` must be done from your own installation of these softwares using our download functionality (see "Installing neoepiscope" above).

 The default affinity prediction software for `neoepiscope` is `mhcflurry` v1.
 To specify a custom suite of binding prediction softwares, use the `-p` argument for each software followed by its name, version, and desired scoring output(s) (e.g. ```-p mhcflurry 1 affinity,rank -p mhcnuggets 2 affinity```).